saraozn/tp/docs/UserGuide.md

 * `filterprop pr/250000 c/white c/big`
 * `filterprop c/white`

-Successfully filtering your properties would produce a similar result as filtering your customers!
+Successfully filtering your properties would produce a similar result as [filtering your customers](#filter-customers--filtercust)!

 ### Match Commands
 [Back to Table of Contents](#table-of-contents)

 Ready to match customers and properties?
 Our unique matching feature has the power to match customers and properties easily!
-Read the follow section to find out more about our `match` feature.
+Read the following section to find out more about our match feature.

 <div markdown="block" class="alert alert-warning">